Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$: Interlocked and twisted Hopf links

 where each $A_k$ is a mapping of the form

-that satisfies the assumptions made for the initial mapping; $[x]$ denotes here rounding to either closest integer. \end{prop}
+that satisfies the assumptions made for the initial mapping; $[x]$ denotes here rounding to either closest integer. \end{proposition}

-The proof is postponed until lemma~\ref{inter-bal} is taken care of.
+The proof is postponed until Lemma~\ref{inter-bal} is taken care of.
 The proposition allows to iteratively split interlocked links of the lemma into 8 smaller ones with all the quantities roughly halved each time.
-Locating them (together with their standard link partners) in cells of a ${2\times 2 \times 2}$ subdivision of initial cell we get the same setting as in the beginning but with quantities reduced by half.
-Applying the proposition~\ref{interprop} until all quantities become $<10$ we get to a point where all the mappings are from a finite list of null-homotopic mappings (at most one for each choice of $n,a_i,b_i,a,b,c<10$).
+Locating the 8 new links (together with their standard link partners) in cells of a ${2\times 2 \times 2}$ subdivision of the initial cell we get the same setting as in the beginning but with quantities reduced by half (more precisely, if $a_i,b_i,n,\sqrt{a},\sqrt{b},\sqrt{c}$ are bounded by $2^k$, then the corresponding quantities of the descendant links are bounded by $2^{k-1}$).
+Applying Proposition~\ref{interprop} until all quantities become $<10$ we get to a point where all the mappings are from a finite list of null-homotopic mappings (at most one for each choice of $n,a_i,b_i,a,b,c<10$).
 Choosing a Lipschitz null-homotopy for each mapping from the list we conclude by applying it to the last stage of iteration.
-That step is bounded uniformly and others are bound as before by a convergent geometric series (with factor $1/2$), so the total length is bounded by ${\sim}$~the~length of the first iteration which is bounded by the proposition~\ref{interprop}. \begin{flushright} $\square$ \end{flushright}
+That step is bounded uniformly and others are bounded as before by a convergent geometric series (with factor $1/2$), so the total length is bounded by ${\sim}$~the~length of the first iteration which is bounded by Proposition~\ref{interprop}. \end{proof}

-{\bf Proof} of the proposition~\ref{interprop}.
+{\bf Proof} of Proposition~\ref{interprop}.
 The algorithm is best described alongside an example.
 Here we display subsequent stages of it for the case of $(8,8,8,8)\begin{smallmatrix}|\\4 \end{smallmatrix}(8,8,8,8)$ that we used before, omitting the standard link $a|b+c|1$.
 Remark that in the general case all the quantities $a_i,b_i,c_i$ are of the order of the linear size of the mapping.
 In the example we have $a_i=b_i=8$ and $n=4$, but these specific values will not be used in the argument.